 Decision no. 3 – company name

 Every activity must have its own name (company name).
 It should be simple and easy to remember.
 For the simplest activities, the name must include your first and last name.
-Before you register, you can check in the Internet whether someone is using the name of your choice.
+Before you register, you can check on the Internet whether your chosen name is already in use.

 Decision no. 4 – activity code

-Before starting a company formation in Poland, the investor must check the Polish Classification of Activities (PKD) for codes that best describe the company area of activity.
-The purpose of PKD code is strictly statistical.
-However, certain obligations may depend on the type of activity, such as a specific legal form, type of taxation, obligation to use cash registers or VAT registration.
+Before starting a company in Poland, investors must check the Polish Classification of Activities (PKD) for codes that best describe their company’s nature of business.
+This can be done online.
+The purpose of the PKD code is strictly statistical.
+However, certain obligations depend on the type of activity, such as a specific legal form, the type of taxation, using cash registers or VAT registration.
 The codes are available at the PKD code search engine.

-The PKD codes can be changed (when the company activity is modified or narrowed) or added (when the company activity is expanded).
+The PKD codes can be changed (when the company’s business activity is modified or narrowed) or added (when the activity is expanded).

 Decision no. 5 – VAT registration

 VAT registration is not obligatory, unless the company engages in activities that are subject to VAT.
-In order to register for taxation purposes in Poland, the investor must file documents, such as
+In order to register for taxation purposes in Poland, investors must file documents, such as

 - the Articles of Association,